VictorK2018/VictorK2018/README.md

 - 👋 Hi, I’m @VictorK2018
-- 👀 I’m interested in Software QA Automaton Engineer position
+- 👀 I’m interested in Software QA Engineer with data analyst skills or Data Analyst position
-- 🌱 I am learning last trends in Software QA Automaton and Programming
+- 🌱 I am learning last trends in Software QA and IT
 - 📫 How to reach me - via my Linkedin link

 <!---